 All RAIL API requests are authenticated with API keys.
-Keys are tied to your account, carry your credit balance, and appear in your usage logs.
+Each key is scoped to an application , and every evaluation made with it is governed by that application’s policy.
+Keys appear in your usage logs.

 Getting an API key